zhutao100/zimage.swift/docs/memory-footprint-analysis_gpt-5.md

 These are the remaining high-leverage options:

 - **Tile/stripe VAE decode:** the most robust way to cap memory; bounds the im2col workspace to a fixed tile size.
-- **Offload transformer before decode (optional):** call `ZImagePipeline.unloadTransformer()` when memory is constrained and you don’t need fast repeated generations; the next generation will pay reload cost.
+- **Offload transformer before decode (default):** `generateCore` clears transformer caches and unloads the transformer before VAE decode to lower the baseline resident memory at the peak point.
 - **Reduce model-load peak further:** implement streaming VAE weight apply to avoid holding both the raw tensor dictionary and the transposed mapping at once (see `docs/vae-streaming@21136131.md` for a prior attempt/notes).
 - **Tune allocator caching:** the CLI supports `--cache-limit` (calls `GPU.set(cacheLimit:)` in `Sources/ZImageCLI/main.swift`).
 This helps memory return faster after peaks but doesn’t change the true workspace requirement at peak decode.